 What’s the difference between line editing and proofreading?
-After your manuscript has had a developmental edit, a beta read, and possibly a copyedit, a line edit will fine tune those paragraphs with word choice, grammar, and punctuation.
+After your manuscript has had a developmental edit and a beta read, a line edit or copyedit will fine tune those paragraphs with word choice, sentence structure, grammar, and punctuation.
 Proofreading is your final step before hitting the Publish button.
-A proofreader will look for different things than a line editor, so don’t skip your line edit!
-Here is what I’ll look for:

 I’ll go through and correct hyphens such as making sure mid-morning is midmorning and half asleep is half-asleep.

-You’re almost there.
-Your proofread will include spelling, punctuation, italics, en and em dashes, overall visual layout, chapter numbering, margins, paragraphing, and removing extra spaces, tabs, and indents.
+Spelling, punctuation, italics, overall visual layout, chapter numbering, margins, paragraphing, and removing extra spaces, tabs, and indents.

 My fee is based on the number of errors found.
 Expect a range from .01 per word to .02.
 The fewer corrections, the lower the quote.
 Send me the first three chapters, and I’ll look them over with a sample edit and provide a quote based on the number of corrections found.
 If the quote is not quite in your budget, I can offer a few ideas for you to work on that will lower a second sample quote, and we can go from there.

 After you’ve reviewed the tracked changes in the sample and you love them, I’ll send along a letter for us both to sign that details the project and our expectations.
 Once that business is complete, I’ll settle in with your manuscript and do what I love: guide your story to the best it can be.